Interpreting Soil Tests

 Nutrient and Lime Requirements

 Based on these results, the soil appears to be low on Phosphorus (P) but contains adequate amounts of Calcium (Ca), potassium (K), and Magnesium (Mg).
-As the soil test indicates, this lawn will likely benefit from an application of 1lb. of nitrogen and .5lbs. of phosphorus per 1000 sq. ft. to maintain and improve sustained plant growth.
+As the soil test indicates in the “Nutrient and Lime Requirements” box, this lawn will likely benefit from an application of 1lb. of nitrogen and .5lbs. of phosphorus per 1000 sq. ft. to maintain and improve sustained plant growth.
 To apply a fertilizer to this lawn, one will need to pay attention to the fertilizer ratios listed on the bag.
 The three numbers listed represent the amount of Nitrogen-Phosphorus-Potassium (N-P-K) found within that specific fertilizer blend.
 An example of a locally available blend is 24-22-4.
 Once a fertilizer blend has been selected, there is a simple equation that will determine the application rate.
 An example is provided below.

 Spring (April-May) and fall (September-October) are the best times to apply conventional chemical fertilizers to your lawn.
 Spring fertilization helps to jump-start plant growth while supplying nutrients to maintain your lawn throughout the growing season.
 Fall fertilization will help to prepare your lawn for winter dormancy and strengthen the plant’s root system, allowing your lawn to thrive next spring.
 Apply the fertilizer evenly throughout lawn.
 Ensure that any fertilizer that lands on your driveway or sidewalk gets swept into your lawn to prevent excess nutrients from making their way into our local waterways.
 It’s best to apply fertilizers before a light rain to help quickly dissolve the fertilizer granules and work the nutrients into the soil.
 Fertilizing before a large rain event can wash away your fertilizer, wasting your time and money and harming our local water ways.
 If rain is not in the forecast, “water in” your fertilizer using a sprinkler or in-ground irrigation system.